plasterboarding a brick wall

 Storage and Handling

-Most plasterboards will come with a protective plastic coating, which should be left on until you’re ready to do the work.
+Most plasterboards come with a protective plastic coating which should be left on until you’re ready to work.

 Store the boards in a dry environment and on a flat surface to prevent bowing.
-If the boards get damp, wait until they’ve completely dried out before commencing the job.
+If the boards get damp, wait until they’ve completely dried before you start work.

-Before you start, clean your wall and dampen it to remove any dust and dirt.
+Before you start, clean your wall to remove dust and dirt.

-• Measure the width of all four walls to determine how many vertically fixed boards you need.
+• Measure the width of all four walls.

-• Start by first measuring away from a window opening.
-Place an off-cut plasterboard piece against the window reveal and measure the full width across.
-Allow an extra 10mm adhesive to fix the window sections to the reveal.
+• Start by measuring away from a window opening.
+Place a board off-cut against the window reveal and measure the full width across (see Fig 1 above).
+Add an extra 10mm for adhesive.
 Repeat for the other side of the window reveal.

-• Measure the width of the other three walls.
-Remember to allow for the plasterboard thickness (12.5mm) and adhesive (10mm) where the ends butt up against each other.
+• Measure the other three walls.
+Remember to allow for the board thickness (12.5mm) and adhesive (10mm) where the ends butt up against each other.

 2. Measure Ceiling Height